Owned by translators

 Why Russian localization matters: strategic insights

-Now that we have clarified the basic terminology, let us explore why it is strategically wise for businesses to start or continue localizing their products and online content for the global Russian-speaking audience, despite the current challenges.
+Now that we have clarified the basic terminology, let us explore why it is strategically wise for businesses to start or continue localizing their products and online content for the Russian-speaking audience, despite the current challenges.

 As mentioned in the introduction to this post, there are 114 million Russian speakers who live and work outside of Russia—a significant number that surpasses the entire populations of countries such as Germany (84.7 million), Turkey (roughly 85.4 million), France (approximately 68.0 million), the United Kingdom (about 67.6 million), etc. These comparisons highlight the immense size of the Russian-speaking population abroad.
 For businesses aiming to increase revenues and expand their customer base, overlooking this vast market could result in missed opportunities.